-It is very important to stay away from foods that could be bad for you and your baby.
+It is very important to avoid foods that could be bad for you and your baby.
 But giving up on your favorite dish could be hard and somewhat unbearable, there’s no single doubt about that but trust me it is worth it.

 And in this case, bak kut teh is one of those meals to let go off for as long as you have a life growing inside you.

 It contains herbs that might be too harsh or harmful to them and this is why they must stay away from it.
-Other foods like a sparrow, pigeon meat, dried meat, high mercury seafood, and pork sausages should be avoided as well.
+Other foods like sparrows, pigeon meat, dried meat, high mercury seafood, and pork sausages should be avoided as well.